tlee10333/card-dealer-final-project/docs/pages/system.md

 layout: page-fullwidth
 subheadline: "Engineering Systems"
 title: "Our Team's Engineering Divisions"
-teaser: "Our interdisciplinary project utilizes Mechanical, Electrical, and Software engineering components.
+teaser: "Our interdisciplinary project utilizes Mechanical, Electrical, and Software/Firmware engineering components.
 You can learn about each system and how it was designed throughout the project here."
 permalink: "/system/"

 widget1: